When dealing with a divorce, how do you get to a place where you can make money decisions on your own?

-Once you know what you are dealing with, you can run different scenarios to see what works best for you.
+Once you know your current position, you can run different scenarios to see what works best for you.
 You might want the help of a financial professional to run sophisticated analyses.
 One couple came to me together recently to see how it would work if they stayed married versus divorced.
-They did a cash flow analysis and estate plan scenarios to determine the implications of each approach, and see what kind of budget each would need going forward.
+We did a cash flow analysis and ran estate plan scenarios to determine the implications of each approach and see what kind of budget each would need going forward.
 Some people want to explore whether they should sell the family house or if one of them should keep it.
 Others want to figure out how it will look if they split up retirement plans, or how they will pay for college.

 This used to be a complicated, hand-crafted math exercise, because it’s very tricky to model life events like divorce.
 There was never any button in financial planning software programs that did this sort of thing automatically.
 You had to manually create plans with specific assumptions and then compare the outcomes.
-Now divorcing couples can start the process with online calculators, like the one Fidelity recently launched.
+Now divorcing couples can start the process with marital split online calculators, like the one Fidelity offers.